What is a VPN on iPhone? Your simple guide to iOS privacy

 6.5.
 Cost and availability

-VPN: Available as standalone services.
+Available as a standalone service.
 There are free VPNs (use with extreme caution) and various paid subscription plans offering different features and levels of service.

 VPN vs. iCloud Private Relay: A quick comparison